Tuition & Financial Information

 *Health Insurance: All students are required to obtain adequate health insurance.
 The annual premium for health insurance plan offered through Student Health Service and is added to each student’s fees.
 Domestic students with adequate alternative coverage may request cancellation of the insurance fee via MyUM.
 All international students are required to enroll in the University sponsored health insurance program.
 For more information, contact the Student Health Service at firstname.lastname@example.org or (305) 284-1652.

-*The application fee and the admission deposit are non-refundable.
+*The admission deposit is non-refundable.
 Upon admissions, a deposit is required to reserve your seat in the program.
 The deposit is non-refundable, of which $500 is applied to program administration fees and the remaining balance is applied to your first semester's tuition.

 |Click here for complete information on scholarships and student loans.|